Adventure in the Bronx

 Adventure in the Bronx is a 1941 American short documentary film directed by Joseph Krumgold and produced for the New York Zoological Society.
 It tells the story of a boy exploring a zoo.
 It was nominated for an Academy Award for Best Documentary Short.
-It was later reissued by Warner Bros. under the name Sweeney Steps Out in the Hollywood Novelties series.
+The film was later reissued by Warner Bros. under the name Sweeney Steps Out in the Hollywood Novelties series.
 Joseph Krumgold later wrote the book Sweeney's Adventure based on the film.